CDAT/cdms/docs/source/manual/cdms_2.rst

     >>> result = v(s)

-where v is a variable and s is the selector.
+Where v is a variable and s is the selector.
 An equivalent form is:

 ::

      >>> result = f('varid', s)

-where f is a file or dataset, and ‘varid’ is the string ID of a variable.
+Where f is a file or dataset, and ‘varid’ is the string ID of a variable.

 A selector consists of a list of selector components.
 For example, the